Edcamp.wikispaces. On this page you may link only to pages on this wiki!

 Last year I carried around my computer to every class, a planner and a pen.
 I constantly lost the pen or the planner.
 I used a LOT of paper.
 On top of that, if I wanted to check when I completed a lesson, I’d have to flick through my planner, find the task then find when I started and fished.
+I dreamed of the time when I could do a search of my planner.
+I knew there had to be a better way.
+The other way I utilized Google Calendar this year was with my parent teacher conferences (PTC).
+I then needed a way to plan my lessons.
 Eventnote – Post Google Calendar Events Directly To Evernote [Chrome]

 Organizing bliss!
 If you use both Google Calendar and Evernote to make sense of all the happenings in your life, Eventnote is a Chrome extension that you might find invaluable.
 It adds a checkbox in the Google Calendar interface after connecting with your Evernote account and adds the event to your Evernote notebook.
 The extension does not work in Google Apps.

 Before you start adding events, you need to login to Evernote by clicking the extension button next to the URL bar.
-The checkbox appears when you click Edit event details on an event.
 The Student Portfolio is the New Book: New Practices, Profession, and Scholarship. ePortfolios | Viewpoint The Student Portfolio is the New Book: New Practices, Profession, and Scholarship By Trent Batson, C.